-When it comes to capacity and freezing power, chest freezers are hard to beat.
+When it comes to capacity and freezing power, deep freezers are hard to beat.
 With such a large space to hold frozen food, you can store your food in a way so you can easily find what you need when grabbing meal ingredients.
-With simple guidelines to organize your chest freezer, you can count on efficient meal planning and easy ingredient retrieval.
+With simple guidelines to organize your deep freezer, you can count on efficient meal planning and easy ingredient retrieval.

 Label each bag or tub of food with the name of the food item and the date it was stored.
 Doing so will help each member of your family to know exactly what's what, and it will also serve as an organizational system to help make sure older items get used up first.